This procedure assumes that the system is down.

 After a few minutes, the root prompt (#) is displayed.

-After you boot the system, you can create an fdisk partition.
-Go to x86: How to Create a Solaris fdisk Partition.
+After you boot the system, you can create slices and a disk label on the disk.
+Go to "IA: How to Create Disk Slices and Label a Disk".